dougeby/IntuneDocs/InTuneDocs/DeployUse/add-apps.md

 -   Ensure all app installation files are in the same folder.

--   The maximum file size for any file you upload is 2GB.
+-   The maximum file size for any file you upload is 2 GB.

 ## Support for Universal Windows Platform (UWP) apps